-When it comes to weeds growing in artificial grass, what gives?
+When it comes to weeds in artificial grass, what gives?
 A common myth about artificial turf is that there is no maintenance involved.

-Can Weeds Grow Through Artificial Turf?
+Can Weeds Grow Through Turf?

-How to Remove Weeds from Artificial Turf
+How to Remove Weeds in Artificial Grass

 Why the Turf Backing Matters

 All types of artificial turf will still get weeds.
 But if weed pulling sounds a bit cumbersome, don’t worry, our ProFlow backing can buy you some time.

 ProFlow does not have any perforations in the backing, unlike other turf products.
 This means it will be harder for the weeds to take root below the turf, therefore, easier to remove.
 We can’t guarantee to completely stop weed growth, but a strong, resistant backing can act as a barrier and control it.

 An artificial turf backing that has perforations allows the weeds to take root easily beneath the turf.
 Once the weed is left to sit for too long, the weed will then be allowed to root deep below and start growing down into the ground through the perforations.

 Regular maintenance is still necessary to keep your artificial turf in optimal condition.
 Periodically inspecting the surface for any signs of weed growth and promptly removing any unwanted vegetation can help prevent the spread of weeds and potential damage to the turf.
 In case you do encounter a stubborn weed that has managed to take root, it is advisable to seek professional assistance to safely and effectively remove it without causing harm to the artificial grass.